ttaiv/videomeg-browser/README.md

 # Video browser extension for MNE Python's qt raw data browser

+**Work in progress.** This project is based on [Helsinki VideoMEG project](https://github.com/Helsinki-VideoMEG-Project) and currently works with video files recorded using software from that project.

 ## Installation for development

 This project does not have any dependencies outside of MNE Python.
 However, to